A Vida É Bela (Lalaiá)

 "A Vida É Bela (Lalaiá)" (Portuguese for "Life Is Beautiful [Lalaiá]") is a single by the Brazilian band Metrô.
 It was released digitally through music streaming services on October 14, 2016, and is the second single made available for an intended fourth studio album, after "Dando Voltas no Mundo", released the year before.

-The song's lyrics were written by Rubinho Jacobina, brother of the late musician Nélson Jacobina (who collaborated with Metrô in 2002, on their album Déjà-Vu), and the music was composed by the band's vocalist, Virginie Boutaud.
+The song's lyrics were written by Rubinho Jacobina, brother of musician Nélson Jacobina (who collaborated with Metrô in 2002, on their album Déjà-Vu), and the music was composed by the band's vocalist, Virginie Boutaud.